Fairfield Button-up Sew-Along: Day 14 - The Parade

-Matt really loves this print (an Ikat from Stonemountain & Daughter Fabric) and I think the indigo blue looks lovely with his brownish/blue eyes.
+Matt really loves this print and I think the indigo blue looks lovely with his brownish/blue eyes.

 I’m really happy with the casual look that the contrast Tagua Nut buttons gave to the shirt.
 The amber color looks very summery against the blue – like the sun against a blue sky!